eclipse-archived/ceylon-lang.org/documentation/1.0/tour/anonymous-member-classes.md

 method declaration!

 A different way to think about the difference between `object` and `class` is to think of a `class` as a parametrized `object`.
-(Of course, there's one big difference: a `class` declaration defines a named type that we can refer to in other parts of the program.)
-We'll see later that Ceylon also lets us think of a method as a parametrized attribute.
+(Of course, there's one big
+difference: a `class` declaration defines a named type that we can refer to in other parts of the program.)
+We'll see later that, analogously, Ceylon lets us think of a method as a parametrized attribute.

 An `object` declaration can refine an attribute declared `formal` or `default`,